SuchMonkey/qbert/README.md

 **qBert** can display anything your browser can.
 It is based on [Node.js](https://nodejs.org/), [Electron](https://github.com/atom/electron) and [Polymer](https://github.com/polymer/polymer) and therefore lets you write your desktop panels with HTML, CSS and JS.

   * Use the full power of [Node.js](https://nodejs.org/) to display any kind of data you can imagine.
-  * Make use of the <qbert-elements> based on [Polymer](https://github.com/polymer/polymer) to help you getting started writing your own desktop panels in a simple fashion.
+  * Make use of the &lt;qbert-elements&gt; based on [Polymer](https://github.com/polymer/polymer) to help you getting started writing your own desktop panels in a simple fashion.
   * Create and share your own <custom-elements>.
   * Tough not being a strict goal you can write interactive panels if you wish to do so.